AtiUsm/MuseASTE/README.md

 5. The code for Sampling is in Sampling.ipynb
 6. The Simplest version OF USECASE demo figure that creates ASTE knowledge graphs is in USECASE_DEMO_FIGURE_SIMPLEST_NOTEBOOK_VERSION.ipynb
 7. Other folders contain supplementary material, like post-processed annotations, example annotator feedback, and sampled subset.
-8. Code for baseline is in Generative-ABSA folder and contains the re-implemtation of [4], under different experimental settings for our dataset.
+8. Code for baselines is taken from the original repositories and adapted to our datatset, the orginial repositories are cited in respective readme files
 #  Acknowledgement
 [1] Haiyun Peng, Lu Xu, Lidong Bing, Fei Huang, Wei Lu, and Luo Si.
 Knowing what, how and why: A near complete solution for aspect-based sentiment analysis.
 In Proceedings of the AAAI Conference on Artificial Intelligence, volume 34, pages 8600–8607, 2020.